February 26, 2014

-By John Robertson, vice president and senior economist, and
+By John Robertson, a vice president and senior economist in the Atlanta Fed’s research department, and

 Ellyn Terry, a senior economic analyst in the Atlanta Fed's research department